Frijol/climate-change/GLOSSARY.md

 ## EUR
 estimated ultimate recovery (for oil/natural gas wells) [Investopedia](http://www.investopedia.com/terms/e/estimated-ultimate-recovery.asp)

+## excitation current
+current supplied to a conductor wrapped around a conductive core to create a magnetic field

 ## exhaust gas recirculation
 NOx reduction technique where exhaust gas is sent back to the engine to reduce the availability of O2 and thus lower the combustion temperatures – since NOx is produced at high temperatures [wiki](https://en.wikipedia.org/wiki/Exhaust_gas_recirculation)